CSc-71010-CSCI-77100-Fall-2022/Syllabus/syllabus.md

 1. Innovative future automated development techniques (program analysis, software engineering, and human-computer interaction) of ML/DL software systems, and
 1. The research technical thrusts that enable new ways to program and engineer ML/DL systems.

 Our exploration will consist of in-class discussions of the literature and team projects that encourage risk taking.
-The course will offer an opportunity for students to pursue research-oriented or novel industrial term projects in small teams (2-4 students).
-Students may pursue any project of their choosing that explores the intersection of software maintenance and evolution, mobile and IoT systems.

-The course will offer an opportunity for students to pursue research-oriented or novel industrial term projects either individually or in small teams (2-4 students).
+The course will offer an opportunity for students to pursue research-oriented or novel industrial term projects either individually or in small teams (2-3 students).
 Students may choose projects from a list of project ideas provided by the instructor.
 Alternatively, students may a pitch a project to the instructor and/or class.
 Projects should involve programming languages and software engineering.
 Projects exploring the intersection of programming languages, software engineering, software maintenance and evolution, and ML/DL systems are welcome and encouraged.

 To complement the innovative facets of the course, we will couple the investigations with a firm theoretical foundation in programming languages, program analysis and transformation, integrated development environment engineering, and software maintenance and evolution.
 Other topics may include control-flow analysis, dataflow analysis, SSA form, type analysis, pointer/alias analysis, side-effect analysis, and program slicing.
 Imperative and Object-Oriented programming paradigms---and their application in dynamic languages (like Python)---will be thoroughly considered.